MrC0001/AgenticSkeleton/README.md

 1. For unit tests: Add new test methods to `test_unit.py`
 2. For integration tests: Add new test methods to `test_integration.py`
-3. For Azure tests: Add new test methods to `test_azure_integration.py`

 Example of adding a new test case: